We offer several types of specialized radiation therapy, such as:

 - Low dose rate brachytherapy includes prostate seed therapy.
 Other treatment options include brachymesh, a surgical mesh that contains radioactive seeds.
 The mesh is used to treat lung cancer after a tumor has been surgically removed.
 The brachymesh is sewn directly over the surgical bed before your incision is closed.
 It remains permanently in your chest, where it treats the tumor site for several weeks before the radioactive seeds break down.

 CyberKnife® radiosurgery: This innovative treatment uses highly focused beams of radiation to target cancer cells with pinpoint accuracy.
-The CyberKnife® can also precisely track moving targets (such as areas in your chest and abdomen that move when your breathe), meaning it can be used to treat lung cancer, as well as cancers of the brain, liver, pancreas, spine or pelvis.
-CyberKnife® radiosurgery treatment requires 1 to 5 outpatient sessions, each of which lasts between 30 minutes and 2 hours.
+The CyberKnife® can also precisely track moving targets (such as areas in your chest and abdomen that move when you breathe), meaning it can be used to treat lung cancer, as well as cancers of the brain, liver, pancreas, spine or pelvis.
+CyberKnife® radiosurgery treatment requires one to five outpatient sessions, each of which lasts between 30 minutes and two hours.

 Intraoperative radiation therapy (IORT): Intraoperative radiation therapy (IORT) is a special procedure in which radiation is delivered into an open incision during surgery.
 This technique is used when your surgeon finds cancer in your neck, chest, abdomen or pelvis that can be easily seen, but can’t be completely removed.